postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/requesting-access-to-collections.md

 ---

 Shared workspaces make it easy to [collaborate with your teammates](http://localhost:8000/docs/collaborating-in-postman/collaboration-intro/) in Postman.
-By default, you can view Postman entities in workspaces that have been shared with you.
-If you need to edit an entity, such as a collection, API, environment mock server, or monitor, you can request access.
+By default, you can view Postman elements in workspaces that have been shared with you.
+If you need to edit an element, such as a collection, API, environment, mock server, or monitor, you can request access.

-To request [editor role](/docs/collaborating-in-postman/roles-and-permissions/) access, you need a link to the entity or access to the workspace where the entity is located.
-After you submit a request for access, the owner of the entity will receive a notification prompting them to approve the request.
+To request [editor role](/docs/collaborating-in-postman/roles-and-permissions/) access, you need access to the workspace where the element is located.
+After you submit a request for access, the owner of the element will receive a notification prompting them to approve the request.

+> Roles and permissions are available depending on your [Postman plan](https://www.postman.com/pricing).

 ## Contents